-As more fully described in Note 3, Acquisitions of Businesses, the Company incurred contingent liabilities in relation to the 2021 acquisition of invisiFRAME Ltd. and the 2020 acquisition of Veloce Innovation.
-The payments of these liabilities is contingent on attainment of certain revenue performance metrics in future years.
-The fair value of these liabilities was determined using a Monte Carlo Simulation method based on the probability and timing of certain future payments related to these metrics.
+The Company has contingent liabilities related to future internal performance milestones.
+The fair value of these liabilities was determined using a Monte Carlo Simulation based on the probability and timing of certain future payments under these arrangements.
 These liabilities are accounted for as Level 3 liabilities within the fair value hierarchy.

-Level 3 liabilities measured at December 31, 2021 and 2020 at fair value on a recurring basis are as follows:
+Level 3 liabilities measured at December 31, 2022 and 2021 at fair value on a recurring basis are as follows (in thousands):

-2021 2020
+2022 2021

 Level 3:

-Contingent Liabilities \$ 2,665,033 \$ 571,833
+Contingent Liabilities \$ 955 \$ 2,665

-Reductions in the fair value of level 3 contingent liabilities are reflected in general and administrative expenses in the Consolidated Statements of Income for the years ended December 31, 2021 and 2020.
+Reductions in the fair value of level 3 contingent liabilities are reflected on the Consolidated Balance Sheets in revised purchase price allocations made upon the finalization of 2021 acquisitions and in general and administrative expenses in the Consolidated Statements of Income for the years ended December 31, 2022 and 2021.